2. The person and work of Christ, 1:15-23

 "provided that you" remain true to the gospel, v23.

-Justification: Verse 22 encapsulates the gospel, God's important message to humanity concerning his grace/kindness appropriated in Christ.
-The verse is virtually a statement of justification, namely that through Christ's death we are right with God.
-The debate over this verse concerns whether our becoming "holy in his sight", of becoming morally perfect and therefore "free from accusation", is a present reality or a future hope.
-Commentators divide, but it seem likely that Paul's notion of justification entails a present state of holiness in the sight of God.
-This is confirmed by his constant encouragement that believers should strive to become what they are.
-This is not an argument for perfectionism, for a sinless Christianity, but rather that God views the believer as sinless, which state (a charged word!) a believer is to press toward - be what you are.
+Justification: Verse 22 encapsulates the gospel, God's important message to humanity concerning his grace / kindness appropriated in Christ.
+The verse is virtually a statement of justification, namely that through Christ's death God declares / makes us right with him - it's just-if-I'd never sinned.
+The debate over this verse concerns whether our becoming right before God, "holy in his sight", our becoming morally perfect and therefore "free from accusation", is a present reality or a future hope - are we made right now, or are we declared right now with a future reality in mind?
+I well remember my lecturer in New Testament, Donald Robinson, making the point that what God declares so is so.
+Commentators divide, but it seem likely that Paul's notion of justification entails a believers' present state of holiness in God's sight on the basis of Christ's faithfulness.
+This is confirmed by his constant encouragement that believers should strive to become what they already are.
+This is not an argument for perfectionism, for a sinless Christianity, but rather that God views the believer as sinless, which state a believer is to press toward, ie., we are to be what you are.

 Perseverance: The other interesting debating-point in this passage is found in v23.
-The believer's possession of a state of holiness comes with a condition.
+The verse does seem to imply that a believer's possession of a state of holiness comes with a condition.
 The once saved always saved debate ranges far and wide, but here the issue is simple and to the point, a believer can fall away from God's grace by failing to continue in their faith, by failing to rely on the saving work of Christ.
 The loss of one's standing before God is not caused by a moral failure, but by giving up on Christ.
+Of course, the debate then hangs on whether saving faith is a gift of God, or an act of the human will.
+And so the debate goes on!

 at one time estranged ..., v21a - previous state